lmn93beo/Finch_Movement/README.md

 This material is released under an [MIT license](LICENSE) and thus you are free to re-use, modify, build-on, and enhance this material for any purpose.

-If you do use this material, I would appreciate a citation or attribution.
+If you do use this material, any citation or attribution would be greatly appreciated.